apache/submarine/docs/design/implementation-notes.md

 - [Submarine Storage](./storage-implementation.md): How to store metadata, logs, metrics, etc. of Submarine.
 - [Submarine Environment](./environments-implementation.md): How environments created, managed, stored in Submarine.
 - [Submarine Experiment](./experiment-implementation.md): How experiments managed, stored, and how the predefined experiment template works.
+- [Submarine Notebook](./notebook-implementation.md): How experiments managed, stored, and how the predefined experiment template works.
 - [Submarine Server](./submarine-server/architecture.md): How Submarine server is designed, architectuer, implementation notes, etc.

 Working-in-progress designs, Below are designs which are working-in-progress, we will move them to the upper section once design & review is finished: